Table of Contents[Hide][Show]

 - As an incredibly intensive natural conditioner: Rub into dry hair, put a shower cap on and leave for several hours before washing out with several rounds of shampoo.

 - In homemade natural bug repellant lotion bars

 - Or make a clay and charcoal soothing soap

-- Rub a small amount into real leather to soften and condition (shiny leather only… test a small area first)
+- To soften and condition real leather (shiny leather only… test a small area first)

 - And use a small amount to dilute essential oils for use on skin

 - For pets struggling with skin issues when used externally

 - In coconut oil dog treats

 - On hands after doing dishes to avoid dry skin

 - Mixed with catnip, rosemary, or mint essential oils as a natural bug repellent